jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D38

   I've continued building the portfolio project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.
 I'm done finalizing the responsiveness for welcome and about section.

+### R1D39

+  I've continued building the portfolio project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.
+Still not yet done with projects section, took more time with its responsiveness.